ShahimTBG/ShahimTBG/README.md

 - 👋 Hi, I’m @Shahim Panjwani
-- 👀 I’m interested in building applications that would aid people on a day to day basis!
+- 👀 I’m interested in building applications, especially gaming applications and software, that would aid people on a day to day basis!
 - 💞️ Current Tech Stack - C++, Python, C#, Java, Javascript, HTML, and CSS!
 - 📫 How to reach me: Shahim.panjwani@gmail.com / Shahim Panjwani on LinkedIn